Czechs try to transform EU's relationship with Israel

 Many of the countries of the region feel a strong need to make amends for their history.
 In the interwar period most of the region was ruled by right-wing authoritarian regimes that were usually antisemitic.

-Czechia, the only liberal democracy in the region before the war, was a signal exception: Czechoslovakia’s founder, President Tomas Garrigue Masaryk, was a strong supporter of a Jewish state in Israel, and the country’s arms exports to the Jewish settlers were vital in the fledgling state's 1948 war of independence.
+Czechia, the only liberal democracy in the region before the war, was a signal exception: Czechoslovakia’s founder, President Tomas Garrigue Masaryk, was a strong supporter of a Jewish state in Israel, and the country’s arms exports to the fledging late were vital in its 1948 war of independence.

 During the second world war, fascists and local collaborators in several future Eastern EU countries – notably Hungary, Slovakia, Romania, Croatia, Bulgaria and the three Baltic states – helped the Nazis exterminate Jews.